abzy-iscool/website/README.md

 # website
 languages used are JS  HTML AND CSS

-this a personal project of mine that i have created as a way to contact me through the internet of course instagram and other means exist but i would rather you the visitor take a look through various different projects i will/have been working on or will be working on soon so enjoy your stay!
+this a personal project of mine that i have created as a start to the world of development of course im still a beginner but i love what i do and will/have been working on a few other projects prior to this one but to say the least i hope you enjoy what you see here on my github page!

 instagram -- abzycadabzy